eToro-jonathanoh/Udacity-Continuous_Control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in `Continuous_Control-20Agents-Final.ipynb` to get started with training your own agent!